 Orava Castle stands on the site of an old wooden fortification, built after the Mongol invasion of Hungary of 1241.
 Its history follows a familiar pattern of construction, destruction, reconstruction, fire, various ownerships and territorial squabbles.
 The original design was in Romanesque and Gothic style; it was later reconstructed as a Renaissance and Neo-Gothic structure, hugging the shape of the 520-metre spur on which it perches.

-The mining magnate Thurzo family, who took charge in the mid-16th century, were responsible for a great deal of rebuilding work, although its present form was not finalised until 1611.
+The mining magnates Thurzo family, who took charge in the mid-16th century, were responsible for a great deal of rebuilding work, although its present form was not finalised until 1611.
 It burned down again in 1800, after which it was no longer used as a residence.
 After a period of dilapidation dating until World War II, the castle became a national monument.

 Photographies by: